voed/esphome_prana_ble/README.md

 This project is still work in progress, if you have any problems with it, feel free to open an issue.

 What is working for now:
-  - Controlling fans speed.
-For now only both directions control available.
+  - Controlling fans speed
-  - All sensors that your device may have: voltage, frequency, temperatures, humidity, pressure, TVOC, CO2.
+  - All sensors that your device may have: voltage, frequency, temperatures, humidity, pressure, TVOC, CO2
-  - Turn on/off, winter mode, heater switches.
+  - Turn on/off, winter mode, heater switches
+  - Set current display mode for recuperator's display

 See [example config](https://github.com/voed/esphome_prana_ble/blob/master/prana_conf_example.yaml) to create your own configuration.